equinor/cc-components/README.md

 🛡️ In order to login to the apps you need to authenticate using an Equinor account with access to a valid context/project in ProCoSys.

+## Developing Workspace

+In this project we heavily rely on @equinor/workspace-fusion.
+The best way to develop this package is by symlinking the package locally and make changes that are reflected directly in the app you are working on.
+To symlink the package locally run this command in the cc-components folder `pnpm link:workspace`.
+This will create a subfolder in cc-components called workspace.
+This is a git submodule so remember that this is a git repository.
+The workspace folder is not a part of the cc-components folder but its rather a local copy of the [fusion-workspace](https://github.com/equinor/fusion-workspace) repository so pushing, pulling, pull requests etc still apply.
+When you are done using the package locally run the command `pnpm unlink:workspace` to unlink the package.

 ## Contributing ⚒️

 Contributing, check out our [contributing guide](./CONTRIBUTING.md)